hamdaan19/gem_navigator/README.md

 ```

 ### Running the simulation
 The following `roslaunch` command needs to be run inside the container after building the catkin workspace.
-The file `navigator.launch` creates a world with static obstacles, spawns the car, runs the necessary nodes for path tracking, trajectory planning, etc.
+The file `navigator.launch` creates a world with obstacles, spawns the car, runs the necessary nodes for path tracking, trajectory planning, etc.
 ```
 roslaunch gem_navigator navigator.launch
 ```